-Robert L. Dilenschneider is the author of the new book Decisions: Practical Advice from 23 Men and Women Who Shaped the World.
-His other books include The Critical First Years of Your Professional Life and Power and Influence.
-He is founder of The Dilenschneider Group, a corporate counseling and PR firm, and the former president and CEO of Hill & Knowlton.
+Robert L. Dilenschneider is the author of the new book Nailing It: How History's Awesome Twentysomethings Got It Together.
+His other books include Decisions: Practical Advice from 23 Men and Women Who Shaped the World.
+He is the founder of The Dilenschneider Group, a corporate counseling and PR firm, and the former president and CEO of Hill & Knowlton.

 Q: What are you working on now?